-$PP{t,c} = Y{t,c} \times X_c$
+$PP{t,c} = Y{t,c} \times X_c,$

-where

-- $Y{t,c}$ is the claim frequency for town t, coverage c X_c is the statewide average claim severity for coverage c
+where $Y{t,c}$ is the claim frequency for town t, coverage c;

-The inclusion of the statewide average claim severity served only to introduce a measure of the relative importance to overall premium of the various coverages.
-This approach, then, continued to ignore any town-to-town differences in claim severity.
+$X_c$ is the statewide average claim severity for coverage c; and, ences in claim severity.
 As in the 1977 review, the practitioners at this time believed that claim frequency effects explained most of the significant variation in pure premiums.
 The exclusion of the severity information was also based on concerns about the instability of the severity data, and on the absence of a credibility or modeling approach capable of separating information from noise in the severity data.
 While later reviews filled this void and indicated the significance of severity differences between towns, the later reviews also confirmed that the claim frequency effects were the dominant elements in defining town-to-town differences in pure premiums.